ndsystems/deepthought/README.md

 ## License

-This project is proprietary software owned by nDimensional Systems.
-The source code is available for viewing and educational purposes only.
-Any use, modification, or distribution requires explicit written permission.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 For licensing inquiries, please contact: pskeshu@gmail.com